 Peer-to-peer conversation sessions are setup to provide an opportunity for attendees looking for an informal discussion on specific topics.
 Facilitators of these sessions are not experts, but serve to promote conversation in a way that brings out the expertise in the room.
 Join the conversation to hear from your peers, share your insights, and walk away with new connections and new ideas for nonprofit success.
 This session will focus on nonprofit themes around fundraising.

-Ron Skjong, committee member, MCN Southwest advisory committee and Nancy Straw, retired nonprofit professional
+Ron Skjong, MCN Southwest advisory committee member and Nancy Straw, retired nonprofit professional

 2:20 - 2:40 p.m. - Afternoon Break